 6. You can get Emergency Contraception at carafem!

-If you live in the DC or Atlanta areas, you can stop in to get the over-the-counter EC pill at one of our health centers for $20 – no appointment needed.
-Or you can make an appointment for Ella or to discuss other options like getting a copper IUD inserted.
+If you live in the DC, Atlanta, Chicago or Nashville areas, you can stop in to get the over-the-counter EC pill at one of our health centers for $25 – no appointment needed.
+Or you can make an appointment for Ella or discuss other options like getting a copper IUD inserted.

-And of course, if you ever have questions about any kind of contraception, or early abortion care, don’t hesitate to give us a call at 1-855-SAY-CARA or chat with us here on our website.
+And of course, if you ever have questions about any kind of contraception or early abortion care, don’t hesitate to give us a call at 1-855-SAY-CARA.